Human Resource Functions

 The first theory suggests that applicants from within the organization receive more accurate information about the job than employees recruited through other methods.

-Another theory postulates that differences in the effectiveness of recruitment source are a result of different recruitment sources reaching and being used different types of applicants.
+Another theory postulates that differences in the effectiveness of recruitment source are a result of different recruitment sources reaching and being used by different types of applicants.
 Internal applicants are able to get information about vacancies much faster

 A third theory has its roots in literature on interpersonal attractions which indicates that people tend to be attracted to those who are similar to themselves.
 It follows then that an employee recommending another for a job is likely to choose a person similar to him/her.